lawrenceforsytheiii/twitter-like-api/README.md

 # twitter-like-api
-A minimal twitter-like GraphQL API
+A minimal twitter-like GraphQL API with authentication/user management and multimedia support